Marlins vs. Nationals Player Props Betting Odds

 Soler Stats

-- Soler takes a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .400 with a double, three home runs, seven walks and four RBI.
+- Soler takes a four-game streak with at least one hit into this matchup.
+In his last five games he is batting .308 with a home run, nine walks and three RBI.

 Soler Recent Games